ddd-crew/como-prep-canvas/README.md

 - Two people form the financial department (they will figure out who will join within the team)

 ### 4.5 Collaborative Modelling Methods
-Identify which collaborative modeling methods you plan to use.
+Identify which collaborative modelling methods you plan to use.
 Consider how these methods will impact the agenda and the room setup.
 Determine if there are any resources or materials that should be shared with participants in advance to enhance preparation and engagement.

 **Why it matters:**
 The choice of modeling methods directly influences the workshop's structure and effectiveness.
 Different methods may require specific room layouts, tools, or materials, impacting logistics and planning.
 Sharing resources beforehand ensures participants are well-prepared, facilitating a smoother and more productive session.
 Additionally, the right methods foster engagement and collaboration, leading to more meaningful outcomes.